circleci/circleci-docs/jekyll/_docs/language-python.md

 ## Version

-When Circle detects Python, we automatically use `virtualenv` to create an isolated Python environment.
+When CircleCI detects Python, we automatically use `virtualenv` to create an isolated Python environment.

 We have many versions of Python pre-installed on [Ubuntu 12.04]({{ site.baseurl }}/build-image-precise/#python) and [Ubuntu 14.04]({{ site.baseurl }}/build-image-trusty/#python) build images.